-- For avid hikers, there is Ellery Creek Loop Walk (32.3km loop – 3 days) which forms a part of the Larapinta Trail
+- Ellery Creek Loop Walk (32.3km loop – 3 days) is another option suitable for more avid hikers.
+It forms a part of the Larapinta Trail.

 Considered a geological icon of Central Australia, Standley Chasm is a worthwhile stop in the West Macs.
-Follow the 1.2 km walk along the creek bed to see dramatic views of the 80 m chasm.
-The entire area is incredible for birdwatching, wildlife viewing, and bush walking.
+It’s just a short walk of 1.2 km along the creek bed to see dramatic views of the 80 m chasm.
+The entire area is incredible for birdwatching, wildlife viewing, and bushwalking.

-Simpsons Gap is one of the most notable gaps in the West Macs.
-It’s known to be a hotspot for Black-footed Rock-wallabies and rare vegetation.
-Hiking is a great way to explore Simpsons Gap along the 3 scenic trails.
+Simpsons Gap is one of the most notable gaps and favourite places in the West Macs.
+It’s known to be a hotspot for Black-footed Rock wallabies and rare vegetation.
+Hiking is a great way to explore Simpson’s Gap along the 3 scenic trails.

 - The Ghost Gum Walk is an easy 15-minute trail through the trees.

 - Cassia Hill is a 1.8 km trip overlooking Simpsons Gap and the surrounding range.